Yet Another Z-Axis Mod

 - 4x LM 8UU bearings (the kit has these embedded inside linear slide blocks, but they pop out easily if you remove the retaining clip)

 - 1x 48x12x27mm 8mm pillow block bearing

-- (You do not need the shaft couplers, plus there is an extra pillow block, 2 extra rail support blocks, and 2 extra bearings / linear slide blocks)
+- (You do not need the shaft couplers, plus there is an extra pillow block, and 2 extra rail support blocks)

 - One 6mm to 8mm shaft coupler, like this one.

 - An assortment of M3 screws & nuts.